 I’m planning a baby shower for my sister the weekend after Halloween, and even though she can’t imbibe, the rest of us needn’t suffer, right?
-A cocktail is must if I’m going to survive drinking who-knows-what out of baby bottles or building diaper cakes.
-This cocktail seemed genius to me – it’s a pretty color!
-It’s easy to make!
-There’s even a sprig of rosemary to add some class!
+A cocktail is a must if I’m going to survive drinking who-knows-what out of baby bottles or building diaper cakes.
+This cocktail seemed genius to me.
+It’s a pretty color, and it’s easy to make!
+There’s even a sprig of rosemary to add some class.

-But you will be shocked (shocked!) to hear that a cocktail famous from its role in the movie Rosemary’s Baby didn’t go over so well with the mom-to-be.
-Oh well, I guess we’ll enjoy it Halloween night instead.
-Or my birthday, which is two days before.
+But you will be shocked (shocked!) to hear that a cocktail famous for its role in the movie Rosemary’s Baby didn’t go over so well with the mom-to-be.
+Oh well, I guess we’ll enjoy it Halloween night instead—or my birthday, which is two days before.
 It’s always fun to have a Halloween-themed party, and this cocktail is perfect.

 Rosemary’s Baby Cocktail

-The story behind this cocktail is that appeared in the uber creepy (to me) film Rosemary’s Baby.
+The story behind this cocktail is that it appeared in the uber-creepy film Rosemary’s Baby.
 When the Castevets, the old, weird couple upstairs, have Rosemary and her hubby Guy over for dinner, they’re given a vodka blush to drink.
 Roman Castevet fills the glasses a bit too much and ends up spilling a little on the floor.

 I’m not sure if there’s significance to that scene other than just being ominous.
 The creepy factor keeps growing until the rather shocking ending.
-(I won’t give it away.)
+(Don’t worry, I won’t give it away here.)

 Vodka Blush Cocktail

-The cocktail is pretty simple – it’s mainly vodka.
+The cocktail is pretty simple—it’s mainly vodka.
 My kind of drink!
 Then you add a dash of grenadine and some fresh lime juice.
-Shake it an ice shaker and strain into a glass.
+Shake it with an ice shaker and strain it into a glass.
 Use a champagne flute if you have one; that’s how it was served in the movie.
 Garnish with a sprig of rosemary.

-The drink is super tasty – if you can stop thinking about the movie long enough to enjoy it!
-Do you have favorite Halloween cocktail?
+The drink is super tasty if you can stop thinking about the movie long enough to enjoy it!
+Do you have a favorite Halloween cocktail?
 I’ll admit I’m usually too busy on Halloween night OD’ing on my kids’ candy to waste time (or calories) on drinking.
-But after walking door to door for a few hours, I’m tempted!
+But after walking door to door for a few hours, I can be tempted!